 Frequently Asked Questions about the new UAD

-Document 8502 | Last updated: 12/11/2023 MJY
+Document 8502 | Last updated: 01/27/2025 MJY

-When will the new UAD be required of appraisers?
+When is UAD 3.6 required of appraisers?

-How much will it cost?
+How much does UAD 3.6 cost?

 The concept of individual forms will go away.
 Instead, there will be one dynamic form that changes based on property type, loan type, inspection notes, and scope.
 Check out our blog post where we go into more detail about what to expect with the new form.